Chia-Mine/chia-agent/src/api/rpc/pool/README.md

 They may use self-signed certificate and requires root CA cert on connection, or may restrict access by requesting client cert signed by shared private CA.

 #### Case1: Connect via HTTP without TLS certs
-Current testnet implementation is this case.
+Past testnet implementation is this case.
 Connection between pool and client does not require any certificates thus not secure.

 ```js
 const {RPCAgent} = require("chia-agent");